eclipse-heimlig/heimlig/doc/Architecture.md

 ## Allocation

-Heimlig is a [`no_std`](https://docs.rust-embedded.org/book/intro/no-std.html) crate, meaning it does not use the heap or use the Rust standard library.
-For stack allocations, Heimlig requires a exclusive protected memory region.
+Heimlig is a [`no_std`](https://docs.rust-embedded.org/book/intro/no-std.html) crate, meaning it uses neither the heap nor the Rust standard library.
+For stack allocations, Heimlig requires an exclusive protected memory region.

 For data that is referenced in requests and responses, memory is usually allocated in a shared memory region that is visible from both the host and the HSM cores.
 To prevent data races between these cores, allocating and deallocating are done by the host only.
 This means that the memory that might be required by a non-error response is already allocated when the request is generated.

 If a client calls the API on the host, the API allocates memory from the shared memory region and copies data from the client to it.
 References to the allocated memory are then handed over to the